MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-cloud-to-azure-spring-cloud.md

 1. Consider adding a deployment pipeline for automatic, consistent deployments.
 Instructions are available [for Azure Pipelines](/azure/spring-cloud/spring-cloud-howto-cicd), [for GitHub Actions](/azure/spring-cloud/spring-cloud-howto-github-actions), and [for Jenkins](/azure/jenkins/tutorial-jenkins-deploy-cli-spring-cloud-service).

-1. Consider using staging deployments to test code changes in production before they are available to some or all of your end users.
+1. Consider using staging deployments to test code changes in production before they're available to some or all of your end users.
 For more information, see [Set up a staging environment in Azure Spring Cloud](/azure/spring-cloud/spring-cloud-howto-staging-environment).

 1. Consider adding service bindings to connect your application to supported Azure databases.
-This eliminates the need for you to provide connection information, including credentials, to your Spring Cloud applications.
+These service bindings would eliminate the need for you to provide connection information, including credentials, to your Spring Cloud applications.

 1. Consider [using Distributed Tracing and Azure App Insights](/azure/spring-cloud/spring-cloud-tutorial-distributed-tracing) to monitor performance and interactions of your applications.